home blog misc links contact about

 }

 If you’ve generated your config files with nixos-generate-config (as everyone does), you should make sure that your configuration.nix doesn’t import hardware-configuration.nix at the top.
-This is already done by including ./harware-configuration.nix in modules and would break what we’re doing next.
+This is already done by including ./hardware-configuration.nix in modules and would break what we’re doing next.
 Also, you have to move your bootloader configuration out of configuration.nix, either into a third file or into hardware-configuration.nix.

 Now, your hardware-configuration.nix (hopefully) contains everything related to bootloaders and filesystems, while configuration.nix only contains the actual settings you also want on your ISO.
 Now, you can just add another output to your system flake: